Tyron-patterns/real-estate-portfolio-analysis/README.md

 The dashboard is structured around a set of analytical tasks:

-1. **Executive Overview**
+1. **Executive Overview** (Executive Summary Repository)
 High-level summary of portfolio performance (revenues, costs, profit, margins, occupancy).
-2. **Revenues & Profit Growth analysis**
+2. **Revenues & Profit Growth Dynamics**
-Overview of revenue and profit evolution using multiple growth indicators to reflect non-linear and uneven performance over time.
+Exploratory and descriptive analysis of revenue and profit evolution over time, using complementary indicators (trend direction, end-to-start change, and volatility measures) to capture non-linear and uneven performance patterns rather than assuming smooth growth.
-3. **Occupation vs Profitability by City & Unit**
+3. **Occupancy, Vacancy & Profitability by City and Unit** Assessment of how occupancy and vacancy patterns relate to profit differences across units and locations, showing that utilization alone does not fully explain profitability and highlighting the role of structural and contextual factors.
-Assessment of how occupancy levels relate to profit distribution across units, including occupancy-adjusted profit.
+4. **Occupancy/Vacancy Average & Profitability by City and Unit**
-4. **Tenancy Behavior Analysis**
+Similar To the previous point but applied on Occupancy/Vacancy Averages to
-Exploration of average tenancy duration, tenant turnover, and their relationship with profit and costs.
+5. **Tenancy Behavior & Turnover Effects**
-5. **Expenses, Taxation & Cost Structure**
+Analysis of tenancy duration and tenant turnover at unit level, examining their association with profit and cost behavior and testing whether higher stability translates into improved economic performance.
-Analysis of expenses and taxes by unit and over time, acknowledging external (non-controllable) drivers.
+6. **Expenses, Taxation & Cost Structure**
-6. **Early Termination & Payment Issues Analysis** Descriptive assessment of contract stability and payment irregularities across units and time using exposure-aware metrics.
+Detailed examination of expenses and taxation separately, analyzing their levels, variability, and efficiency relative to revenues over time, while explicitly accounting for structural and external (non-controllable) drivers of cost pressure.
-7. **Tenant Segmentation – Profession**
+7. **Early Termination & Payment Issues Analysis** Descriptive assessment of contract stability and payment irregularities across units and time using exposure-aware metrics.
-Analysis of how tenant profession relates to occupancy, revenue contribution, and observed operational risk across units.
+8. **Tenant Segmentation – Profession**  **Segmentation Performances (Profession)** Analysis of how tenant profession relates to occupancy, revenue contribution, and observed operational risk across units.
-8. **Tenant Segmentation – Age & Household**
+9. **Tenant Segmentation – Age** **Segmentation Performances (Age)*** Descriptive segmentation of tenants by age group to examine differences in occupancy patterns, revenue contribution, and stability.
-Descriptive segmentation of tenants by age group and household type to examine differences in occupancy patterns, revenue contribution, and stability.
+10. **Tenant Segmentation – Household Type** **Segmentation Performances (Household Type)*** Descriptive segmentation of tenants by household type to examine differences in occupancy patterns, revenue contribution, and stability.
-9. **COVID Impact Analysis**
+11. **COVID Impact Analysis**
 Comparison of revenues, occupancy, and taxation during COVID years (2020–2021) relative to a 2019 baseline.

 Additional exploratory pages were included to investigate tenant segmentation and risk-related indicators (early terminations, payment delays).